 Despite the critical acclaim that ‘One Day at a Time’ enjoys, the show, reportedly, didn’t generated the mass following that Netflix had hoped it would.
 While Netflix does not release data on viewership figures, it’s understood that the viewership of ‘One Day at a Time’ has fallen short of the streaming service’s expectations.
 Thus, Netflix went ahead and canceled the show.

 Before you get disheartened, we have good news for you.
 On June 27, 2019, it was announced that Pop TV, CBS Corporation–owned cable network, has green-lit season 4 of the Sony Pictures TV–produced comedy, ordering 13 episodes for a 2020 premiere in what appears to be the first-ever example of a streaming series shifting to cable.
-So, we all can breathe a sigh of relief, because One Day at a Time Season 4 is definitely coming out sometime in Q1, 2020.
+So, we all can breathe a sigh of relief, because One Day at a Time Season 4 is definitely coming out sometime in March 2020.

 One Day at a Time Trailer: